GLOBAL MARKETS-Shares in record-setting spree as Fed meeting looms | Business

 World stocks hit yet another record high on Tuesday, with European stocks poised for their longest winning streak since 2019 as investors bet likely "transitory" inflation pressures will stay the U.S. Federal Reserve's hand from signalling a shift in policy settings.

 "Several factors that have pushed up inflation are likely to fade in the coming months," said Mark Haefele, chief investment officer at UBS Global Wealth.
-"We don't expect inflation to prompt a premature tightening of monetary policy or to derail the equity rally," Haefele added.
+"We don't expect inflation to prompt a premature tightening of monetary policy or to derail the equity rally."
+The two-day Federal Open Market Committee (FOMC) meeting starts on Tuesday, with a final statement published after the meeting of the Fed's monetary policymaking body ends on Wednesday.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)